-Our partner in this project is İsmet Ceyhun Yıldırım, a forest biologist and engineer, based in Sütçü İmam University, Kahramanmaraş, Turkey.
-He has just finished his masters in Wildlife Ecology and Management under supervision of Prof. Dr. Selçuk İnaç, at Faculty of Forestry.
+Our partner in this project was İsmet Ceyhun Yıldırım, a forest biologist and engineer, based in Sütçü İmam University, Kahramanmaraş, Turkey.
+He had just finished his masters in Wildlife Ecology and Management under the supervision of Prof. Dr. Selçuk İnaç, at Faculty of Forestry.

-In 2009 we were awarded an inaugural grant from the Mohamed bin Zayed foundation in Abu Dhabi to conduct an assessment of the utility of FIT for monitoring this endangered species, and are currently trying to acquire footprints from captive animals for the extraction of the FIT algorithm for this species.
+In 2009 we were awarded an inaugural grant from the Mohamed bin Zayed foundation in Abu Dhabi to conduct an assessment of the utility of FIT for monitoring this endangered species.

-We have found many footprints in and around caves inhabited by this shy creature, and set up infra-red and incandescent light camera-traps with prepared sand areas baited with fishmongers waste.
-We hope to have images of animals to match tracks in the coming months.
-Meantime we have interviewed local trackers and approached local schools to establish an educational programme to raise awarenesss of the plight of this species.
+We found many footprints in and around caves inhabited by this shy hyena, and set up infra-red and incandescent light camera-traps with prepared sand areas baited with fishmongers waste.
+We interviewed local trackers and approached local schools to establish an educational programme to raise awarenesss of the plight of the striped hyena.